 Once you have perfectly cooked millet, you can make these recipes with cooked millet.

-Common faqs
+Common FAQs

 One cup of raw millet will yield around 4 to 4.5 cups of cooked millet.

 Yes, but moderation is the key.
-And we should try to include all types of grains (like rice, wheat, buckwheat, cassava, and amaranth) in our day-to-day cooking.
+And we should try to include all types of grains (like rice, wheat, buckwheat, cassava, amaranth) in our day-to-day cooking.
 Along with grains, the right amount of pulses, legumes, and vegetables makes the complete meal.

 Eat it like rice, with curry or dal as a side dish.
 You can use millet to make fried rice, lemon rice, salad, porridge, and many more.